Every mom has felt like she was failing as a parent. Learn 4 ways to pull yourself through these dips, and why you’re NOT a failure.

 - Your child isn’t meeting milestones, and deep down you blame yourself for not doing enough

-- The days feel frantic, like you’re rushing every minute
+- The days feel frantic, like you’re rushing every minute, and lack any sort of routine

 When you feel like you’re failing as a parent

 These scenarios are enough to make anyone feel lost and miserable, in a role often depicted as joyous and fulfilling.
-It almost seems taboo to even mention you have no idea what you’re doing, much less that you feel like you’re failing as a parent.
+It almost seems taboo to even mention that you have no idea what you’re doing with your own children, much less that you feel like you’re failing as a parent.

 But you can change how you feel, no matter how hard it seems at this moment.
 In fact, it’s in these moments when you can make your biggest transformations.
-Breakdowns often lead to your biggest breakthroughs.
-In fact, take a look at what SSBE reader Cynthia said after reading the article:
+Breakdowns often lead to your biggest breakthroughs and point you in the right direction.

-When you feel like you’re failing as a parent, take a look at these mental shifts and practical steps you can take:
+When you feel like you’re failing as a parent, take a look at these mental shifts and practical steps to get the encouragement you need:

 1. Acknowledge all that you’ve done

 Looking at where you are and comparing it to an ideal horizon is enough to make you feel like you haven’t done all that great.
-All you see are kids who talk back, an over-scheduled calendar with zero down time, and a fussy baby—not exactly what you picture as your ideal life.
+All you see are kids who talk back, an over-scheduled calendar with zero down time, and a fussy baby—not exactly what you picture as a great life.

 But instead of comparing yourself to the ultimate supermom, what if you looked back to see all that you’ve done?